 |Amsterdam Airport Schiphol||B397||Rijksmuseum||Stops next to Museumplein (Museum Square)|

-Since July 2018, metro 52 (North/Southline) runs between Amsterdam Zuid station and Amsterdam Centraal station (and on to Amsterdam-Noord).
-The stop at Vijzelgracht, exit Vijzelgracht, is just an 8 minutes walk from the Moco Museum.
+Since July 2018, metro 52 (North/Southline) runs between station Zuid and Centraal Station (and on to Amsterdam-Noord).
+The metro stop at Vijzelgracht, exit Vijzelgracht, is just an 8 minutes walk from the Moco Museum.
 Make sure you travel in the right direction.
 Use the metro map below to determine whether you have to take metro 52 in the north or south direction.

 After exiting the metro train follow the signs Uitgang (exit) Vijzelgracht / Museumplein (Museum Square).